SophiaG18/Pearlescence-Artist-Software/README.md

 Sophia Gao: Continuing to work with redo and undo methods to consider when layers was turned off or on between strokes.

 Anna Fang: Deleted methods for layer merging and fixed issue with PImage/PGraphic type conflict.
 Added noStroke() for brush cases.

+##### 6/8:

+Sophia Gao: Continuing to work with redo and undo methods to consider layers.

+##### 6/10:

+Sophia Gao: Completely reworked PixList for undo and redo.
+Miscellaneous changes to Pearlescence as well.

+##### 6/12:

+Sophia Gao: Attempted to have image processing for newLayer... decided to just modify code so Layer will become false if Layer was true when filter becomes true.